Rhyanz46/rhyanz46/README.md

 I love to learn software development especially on backend field

-On my work I'am usually to use Flask/Fastapi :snake: and Golang for building a backend service, packing my service using docker, connect my whole service using rpc, deploy that manually using github webhook trigger, and i still learn how to be better than that. :dart:
+On my work I'am usually to use Flask/Fastapi :snake: and Golang for building a backend service, packing my service using docker, connect my whole service using rpc, deploy that manually using github webhook trigger or gitlab ci/cd pipeline, and i still learn how to be better than that. :dart:

 All of my task, i managed it's using jira, because it's my favorite management tool.